-Occupancy Tax revenues were approximately 14 percent lower than budgeted due to a downward trend of occupancy after budget projections were completed.
-Interest investments were budgeted for \$2,000, as they had been for several years, but a decision of the governing board allowed investment funds to be allocated in a separate account that earned over \$76,000 in interest.
-The high interest rates are expected to continue over a lengthy period.
+Occupancy Tax revenues were approximately 5 percent lower than budgeted due to a downward trend of occupancy after budget projections were completed.
+Interest investments were budgeted for \$40,000, due to the high interest rates expected to continue over a lengthy period.
+A decision of the governing board allowed investment funds to be allocated in a separate account that earned over \$67,225 in interest during FY24.